-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed - Discomfort and knee stiffness are normal for a few days following surgery it is safe and, in fact, preferable to bend your knee within specified limits (unless otherwise instructed by physician) - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and 90° of flexion (bending) at your first post-operative visit unless otherwise instructed.
-You should be able to demonstrate a successful straight leg raise by your first post-operative visit. - Formal physical therapy (PT) or an advanced home exercise program will begin after your first postoperative visit
+- ➤ Begin home exercise program 24 hours after surgery unless otherwise instructed.
+You may come out of your brace ONLY when doing these exercises. - > Discomfort and knee stiffness are normal for a few days following surgery it is safe and, in fact, preferable to bend your knee within specified limits (unless otherwise instructed by physician) - ➤ Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) at your first post-operative visit unless otherwise instructed.
+You should be able to demonstrate a successful straight leg raise by your first post-operative visit. - > Formal physical therapy (PT) or an advanced home exercise program will begin after your first postoperative visit